onehilltech/ember-cli-gatekeeper/README.md

 ## Signing out a user

-A signed in user can be signed out from any where in the application as long as you have access to the `gatekeeper` service.
+A signed in user can be signed out from any where in the application as long as you have access to the `session` service.

 > The `session` service is injected into all routes and controllers.